Meet & Greet

-Golf is next on the tube, unless it is preempted by golf at Ranch View with Dad.
+Golf is next on the tube, unless it is preempted by golf at Ranch View with Dad and my brothers.
 In the meantime the moderator and analysts on “Meet the Press” look like pros.
 Their confident voices give the impression that today’s wars, famines, bankruptcies and stock swings are explicable.
 Television’s experts aren’t the only ones working on a Sunday.
 In silence I formulate questions for my impending interview with Dad.

 Question: Dad, do the moderator and analysts play golf after they shoot “Meet the Press”?

-Answer: They don’t sit around watching “Mutual of Omaha’s Wild Kingdom.”
+Hypothetical Answer: They don’t sit around watching “Mutual of Omaha’s Wild Kingdom” like someone I know.
 They go to country clubs.
 The ones based in Washington head to Congressional or Army Navy.
 The ones in Manhattan are members of Shinnecock Hills or National Golf Links of America on Long Island or of Winged Foot in Mamaroneck.
 There are expensive clubs in Connecticut too.

 Question: Dad, why is our neighbor Mr. Jones good for nothing?